KANT0S/VAC2-VAC3-Proxy-Emulator/README.md

-Here is everything I have been working on for VAC.
 The most interesting stuff is in vac3_proxy_dll and in vac3_response_parser.

 You have to set it up on a remote server to let it work properly.